gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I did not really think about the mares until I met them the next day.
 Then I could think about nothing else.
 They were beautiful.
 No, they were *wonderful*.
 You would not understand.
 You can only see them through human eyes.
-The way they moved, the way their necks arched---they were not just a gift to the emir his cousin.
+The way they moved, the way their necks arched—they were not just a gift to the emir his cousin.
 They were a gift to *me*.

 The Master of Stables introduced me to them in the riding ring behind the